-Your first step is to attend a 30 minute Western Abroad 101 session, offered frequently.
+Your first step is to attend a 30 minute Western Abroad 101, offered frequently.
 You can search all of the approved WWU international opportunities on this website by clicking on "PROGRAMS" in the upper right hand corner of your screen.

 ISEP is a membership-based organization that facilitates exchanges between member universities.
 ISEP students pay in-state tuition, housing, and meals through their WWU student account.
 Visit the International Student Exchange Program (ISEP) website to find information about ISEP opportunities.

 View the Student Learning Outcomes for Study Abroad.